 SUNY Graduate Assistantship Program

-Graduate Assistantships are awarded each academic year to selected students who have been formally admitted to a master’s program at SUNY Poly.
-These awards may include a New York State tuition waiver and/or a cash stipend (note: stipend dollars are considered as income and are therefore taxable).
+Graduate Assistantships are awarded each academic year to selected students who have been formally admitted to a graduate program at SUNY Poly.
+These awards are typically a cash stipend (note: stipend dollars are considered as income and are therefore taxable).
 Students awarded a graduate assistantship must enroll for a minimum of nine credit hours of graduate coursework per semester.
 Graduate assistantships carry a weekly work obligation of teaching, research or administrative responsibilities.
 The number of work hours per week will vary depending on the monetary value of the assistantship.

-Assistantship recommendations are made to the Provost through a selection process involving each academic department and the Graduate Admissions Office.
+Candidates seeking a graduate assistantship should search via SUNY Poly’s job board.
 Once the assistant has been selected, the formal appointment to the position will be processed through the Office of Human Resources.
 The assignment of an assistantship will not be made prior to a formal offer of admission.

-A student may receive a maximum of two years of support from state funding while pursuing the master’s degree (upon discretion of the department and academic standing).
+A student may receive a maximum of two years of support from state funding while pursuing a graduate degree (upon discretion of the department and academic standing).
 A 3.0 GPA must be maintained while on the assistantship.
-Exceptions to this policy should be directed to the Provost.

 Graduate assistants are expected not to engage in outside or other on-campus employment during the term of their appointment.
 Exceptions based on educational need (not financial need) may be authorized by the Provost after being recommended by the student’s department chairperson.

 Graduate assistants are expected to provide their usual services during the period of the academic year except for holidays and recesses.
-Upon completion of the assistantship appointment, each assistant and their supervisor must certify that the assistant has satisfactorily fulfilled the assignment and duties of the position by submitting a performance evaluation to the Graduate Admissions Office at the end of each semester.
+Upon completion of the assistantship appointment, each assistant and their supervisor must certify that the assistant has satisfactorily fulfilled the assignment and duties of the position by submitting a performance evaluation at the end of each semester.
 Renewals for a future semester will be based on the performance evaluation and academic standing.

 SUNY Graduate Diversity Fellowship Program

-SUNY Graduate Diversity Fellowships are awarded each academic year to selected students who have been formally admitted to a master’s program at SUNY Poly.
-The fellowship offers financial support in the form of a New York State tuition waiver and/or a cash stipend (note: stipend dollars are considered as income and are therefore taxable).
+SUNY Graduate Diversity Fellowships are awarded each academic year to selected students who have been formally admitted to a graduate program at SUNY Poly.
+The fellowship offers financial support in the form of a New York State tuition waiver.
 Students awarded a fellowship must enroll for a minimum of nine credit hours of graduate coursework per semester.
 There is no work obligation tied to the fellowship award.
 The number of awards each semester is subject to the availability of funds.
 A 3.0 GPA must be maintained while on the fellowship.
-Exceptions to this policy should be directed to the Provost.

 To be eligible for the fellowship, applicants must be US citizens or have permanent resident status.
 Graduate applicants that are interested in being considered for a graduate fellowship should complete the SUNY Graduate Diversity Fellowship Application responding to the following: “How will you contribute to the diversity of the student body in the program for which you are applying, including having overcome a disadvantage or other impediment to success in higher education?”
-The completed form should be submitted to the Graduate Admissions Office along with the online Application for Graduate Admission.
 An undergraduate GPA of approximately 3.0 or higher is required for fellowship consideration.

 The recommended fellowship application deadline is July 1 for fall consideration and December 1 for spring consideration.
 Fellowship recommendations are made to the Provost through a selection process coordinated by the Graduate Admissions Office.
-All graduate fellowship appointments and notifications will be made by the Provost.
 Once the graduate fellow has been selected, the formal appointment to the position will be processed through the Graduate Admissions Office.
 The offer of a fellowship will not be made prior to a formal offer of admission.

 Graduate Opportunity Program

 The Graduate Opportunity Program is for former EOP, HEOP, CD, and SEEK program graduates and reflects SUNY Poly’s concerted efforts to expand educational opportunities to under-served constituencies.
-The graduate tuition scholarship will provide students with financial support to help cover the cost of tuition.
+The partial graduate tuition scholarship will provide students with financial support to help cover the cost of tuition.
+Students must enroll for a minimum of nine credit hours of graduate coursework per semester.
 The number of awards is subject to the availability of funds.
-Questions should be directed to the Associate Provost for Student Affairs at 315-792-7505.
+Questions should be directed to the Director of Graduate Admissions at 315-792-7347.